Gustav III

 Photo: ArildV, CC BY-SA 4.0.

 Nationalmuseum is the national gallery of fine arts of Sweden, located on the peninsula Blasieholmen in central Stockholm.
 The museum's operations stretch far beyond the borders of Blasieholmen, including the National Portrait Gallery collection at Gripshom, the Gustavsberg porcelain museum, several castle collections and the Swedish Institute in Paris.
-Nationalmuseum is situated 270 metres northeast of Statue for Gustav III.
+Nationalmuseum is situated 270 metres northeast of Gustav III.

 Livrustkammaren